Gui1111RIbeiro/Jogo_Html/README.md

 - `Feature 1`: jump with the character
 - `Feature 2`: restart the game
-- `Feature 3`: this code used only html
+- `Feature 3`: this code used html as main language

 # ▶ Run the Project